 - (1) These are Principles on international jurisdiction, the applicable law and the enforcement of foreign judgments.
 They do not apply to purely domestic situations. - (2) These Principles apply to civil matters involving intellectual property rights.
-For the purpose of these Principles, intellectual property rights are copyrights, moral rights, neighbouring rights, patents, marks, industrial design rights and similar exclusive rights. - (3) These Principles may also be applied mutatis mutandis to - (a) the protection of undisclosed information and geographical indications or similar forms of protection or - (b) disputes involving allegations of unfair competition arising from the same set of facts as relating allegations involving intellectual property rights. - (4) Subject to domestic procedural law, a court shall, upon a party's timely request or of its own motion, make a specific finding as to whether a dispute before it falls within the scope of the Principles.
+For the purpose of these Principles, intellectual property rights are copyrights, moral rights, neighbouring rights, patents, marks, industrial design rights and similar exclusive rights. - (3) These Principles may also be applied mutatis mutandis to disputes involving allegations of unfair competition arising from the same set of facts as relating allegations involving intellectual property rights. - (4) Where appropriate, these Principles may also be taken into account for civil matters relating to other forms of protection like the right of publicity or the protection of undisclosed information and geographical indications. - (5) Subject to domestic procedural law, a court shall, upon a party's timely request or of its own motion, make a specific finding as to whether a dispute before it falls within the scope of the Principles.